PlasmaHH/vdb/README.md

 vdb-asm-colors-args
 ```

+Additionally `vdb-asm-colors-jumps` is a semicolon separated list of colours to use for the jump tree view.

 If you set the addr colour to `None` (default) it will use the standard pointer colouring.
 If you set the mnemonic
 colouring to `None` (default) it will use a list of regexes to check for which colouor to chose for which mnemonic.
 Same
 for the prefix.